Pepperrs/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 2. Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is contained in the fourth code cell of the IPython notebook.
+The code for this step is contained in the fourth code cell of the IPython notebook and displays an image of each class of sign.

-#todo

-![alt text][image1]

 ### Design and Test a Model Architecture